yast/yast-core/agent-system/doc/systemagent.md

 ```

 ### `.tmpdir`
-Read only command to return the (instance specific) directory for storing temporary
+Read-only command to return the (instance specific) directory for storing temporary
 files.
 The directory (and its contents) will be removed by the SystemAgent
 destructor (usually when yast2 exits)